-- > The cooling circuit may only be opened by the manufacturer or an authorised workshop. - > Do not block the air inlets and air outlets. - Do not drive on any gradients or inclines greater than 8 % when the air-conditioning system is in operation.
-Otherwise the compressor could be damaged. - Do not operate the unit in cooling mode for extended periods when the vehicle is on an incline.
+- ▷ The cooling circuit may only be opened by the manufacturer or an authorised workshop. - \triangleright Do not block the air inlets and air outlets. - Do not drive on any gradients or inclines greater than 8 % when the air-conditioning system is in operation.
+Otherwise the compressor could be damaged. - ▷ Do not operate the unit in cooling mode for extended periods when the vehicle is on an incline.
 Condensation can enter the interior.

-- The air conditioning unit only runs if the vehicle is connected to a 230 V power supply. - ▶ The external 230 V power supply must be protected by a fuse of at least 6 A. It is otherwise not possible to operate the air conditioning unit properly.
+- $\,\triangleright\,\,$ The air conditioning unit only runs if the vehicle is connected to a 230 V power supply. - The external 230 V power supply must be protected by a fuse of at least 6 A. It is otherwise not possible to operate the air conditioning unit properly. - Heating at external temperatures below 4 °C is not possible, as the heating output then falls sharply.
+The unit switches to defrosting for a short time at temperatures between 4 °C and 7 °C. Unrestricted heating operation is possible at external temperatures above 7 °C. - > Always point the remote control at the infrared receiver when using it.

-- Depending on the equipment, the air conditioning unit can be operated from a mobile terminal (e.g. smartphone, tablet PC) via an app (see section 9.4).
-The Truma app can be loaded for common mobile terminals via the respective app stores. - ▷ Also read the manufacturer's instruction manual.
+Depending on the equipment, the air conditioning unit can be operated from a mobile terminal (e.g. smartphone, tablet PC) via an app (see section 9.4).
+The Truma app can be loaded for common mobile terminals via the respective app stores.